 Psychedelics are substances either organic or synthetic in nature which induce altered states of consciousness.
 Research is showing their tremendous value for psychotherapy as hundreds of studies are indicating that psychedelics could potentially be more efficient than common antidepressants or other psychiatric drugs.
-Ayahuasca is a psychedelic plant which has been used for thousands of years in the Amazonian jungle to treat all kinds of diseases.
-Its therapeutic effect is outstanding and more and more accepted in the so called west.
+Their therapeutic effect is outstanding and more and more accepted in the so called west.
 Transpersonal psychology and psychotherapy use methods to integrate experiences induced by psychedelics.

 Spirituality is to experience a domain of awareness that represents something greater than sensory experiences.
 It’s a universal understanding that the human being is part of a greater whole which is divine and cosmic in nature.
 It is somewhat the realization that what we see is not all there is.
 The opening of the heart and understanding of a divine order are crucial parts of true spirituality.